Joseph Highmore

-Joseph Highmore (13 June 1692 – 3 March 1780) was an English painter of portraits, conversation pieces and history subjects, illustrator and author.
+Joseph Highmore (13 June 1692 – 3 March 1780) was an English painter of portraits, conversation pieces and history subjects, illustrator and writer.
 After retiring from his career as a painter at the age of 70, he published art historical and critical articles.

 Life

 Highmore was born on 13 June 1692, in London, the third son of Edward Highmore, a coal merchant, and nephew of Thomas Highmore, Serjeant Painter to William III.
 He displayed early his ability in art but was discouraged by his family from taking up art professionally, and began a legal training instead.
 At the ending of a clerkship at the age of 17 (during which he continued to attend a drawing academy run by Godfrey Kneller and lectures on anatomy by William Cheselden), he abandoned his law career and started to work as a portrait painter in London.
 From 1720, he attended the St Martin's Lane Academy, where he was exposed to contemporary French art.